↑

 The hibiscus flower has been used in drinks for more than three thousand years.

-It is widely believed that enslaved West Africans transported the hibiscus flower thought-out the West Indies.
+It is widely believed that enslaved West Africans transported the hibiscus flower throughout the West Indies.

 Hibiscus (sorrel) or Hibiscus sabdariffa is indigenous to continental Africa and is the base ingredient in an assortment of hot and cold drinks.

-A popular Christmas drink in Jamaica using Hibiscus is agua de Jamaica, also known as jugo de Jamaica or rosa de Jamaica.
+Using Hibiscus, a popular Christmas drink in Jamaica, is agua de Jamaica, also known as jugo de Jamaica or rosa de Jamaica.

-In Senegal, variations of popular hibiscus drinks as bissap, sobolo in Ghana, and zobo in Nigeria.
+In Senegal, variations of popular hibiscus drinks include bissap, sobolo in Ghana, and zobo in Nigeria.

 Hibiscus Syrup